chrispsheehan/terraform-aws-github-oidc/README.md

 ### Defined branch deployment

 - In the below job we only allow `["dynamodb:*", "s3:*", "cloudfront:*", "wafv2:*", "acm:*", "route53:*"]` actions, as specified above.
 Any other actions are blocked.
-- Only `main` can execute the below.
+- Only `main` (or new tags) can execute the below.
 All other branches are blocked.

 ```yaml
 name: Defined branch deploy